Edge Retention, Hardness, Super Steels, Toughness

 Convincing the Powers that Be

 I put together a PowerPoint presentation summarizing my steel design idea and why I thought it would work.
-I showed all of my experiments comparing the modeling of Thermo-Calc compared with my measured hardness, toughness, wear resistance, and corrosion resistance of different steels to demonstrate the reliability of the modeling.
 And the presentation showed that we could match the properties of non-stainless powder metallurgy steels like CPM-4V and CPM-CruWear if my design would do what it is predicted to do.
 I first talked to Bob Shabala of Niagara Specialty Metals and he was very excited.
 He offered to help me how he could with convincing Crucible to try the steel.
 With Bob in my corner I went to Crucible with the same presentation.
 They were intrigued but reticent.
 John Shiesley, then the head of Sales (and now the CEO), wanted to know how this would work in terms of distribution, etc. I assured him it would be sold as a normal Crucible grade and that I wasn’t interested in warehousing and selling steel myself.
 Bob Skibitski, the lead metallurgist at Crucible, had several questions designed to test my knowledge of steel and to discover if I knew anything practical or was just a research nerd with my head in the clouds.
 I convinced them that I knew what I was doing and they agreed to produce a heat of the steel.

 Big Chris “Ranger” in MagnaCut